Booker scores 38 as Suns beat Bulls

 Chris Paul finished with 19 points and 11 assists while Jae Crowder hit 10 points, 10 rebounds and six assists.

-Phoenix have now won four straight games over the Bulls, including two wins last season.
+Phoenix have now won four straight games over the Bulls, including two victories last season.

 The Golden State Warriors stretched their winning streak to nine by beating the Oklahoma City Thunder 110-98.